-Short-Term Incentive Compensation; Bonuses.
+Short-Term Incentive Compensation: Bonuses.
 Short-term incentive compensation is designed to align the interests of staff with the Company's shareholders by rewarding executive officers and other eligible employees based on the performance of the Company.
-No bonuses were paid to executive officers in 2014 and 2015 other than the \$75,000 bonus paid to the CEO in 2015, as approved by the Board.
+In addition to the bonuses paid to the CEO in 2017 and 2018 as approved by the Board and discussed above, each of the other executive officers received a bonus of \$1,500 in 2017.
 Management continues to consider a formal short-term incentive compensation program.
 Executive officers may be eligible to participate in the Company's incentive programs; however, any incentive compensation or bonus paid to Mr. Rust is subject to review by the Compensation Committee and approval by the Board.

-Long-Term Stock Option Grants and Other Stock Incentive Awards.
-Periodically, stock option grants, restricted stock or other awards under the Company's stock incentive plans may be awarded to executive officers and others within the Company and its affiliated banks whose performance is critical to the ongoing success of the Company.
-Stock options that have been granted have a ten-year term, and typically vest evenly over a four-year period.
+Stock Option Grants and Other Stock Incentive Awards.
+Periodically, stock option grants, restricted stock or other awards under the Company's stock incentive plans may be awarded to executive officers and others within the Company and its affiliates whose performance is critical to the ongoing success of the Company.
+Stock options that have been granted have a ten-year term and typically vest evenly over a four-year or five-year period.
 All outstanding options have an exercise price equal to the closing price of Company common stock on the date of the grant.
-The actual value that may be realized by an option holder is tied to the appreciation of Company common stock, thereby aligning the option holders' interests with those of the Company's other shareholders.
-Outstanding stock options granted to the named executive officers are included below under the heading "Outstanding Equity Awards at Fiscal Year-End 2015."
+The Company may also grant stock, restricted stock or other stock awards, which may vest immediately or over time.
+The actual value that may be realized by an option holder or by the recipient of a stock grant or other stock incentive award is tied to the appreciation of Company common stock, thereby aligning the option holders' or recipients' interests with those of the Company's other shareholders.
+In addition to the stock option grant awarded to Mr. Rust in 2018, each of the other executive officers received incentive stock options for 5,250, vesting in five equal annual installments beginning May 17, 2019, at an exercise price \$44.75, which was the closing price on the grant date.
+Outstanding stock options granted to the named executive officers are included below under the heading "Outstanding Equity Awards at Fiscal Year-End 2018."